“The autumn breeze of a single night of love is better than a hundred thousand years of sitting meditation.” Ikkyu

 He was a poet whose work was widely read.

 Studying texts and stiff meditation can make you lose your Original Mind.

 A solitary tune by a fisherman, though, can be an invaluable treasure.

 Dusk rain on the river, the moon peeking in and out of the clouds;

 Elegant beyond words, he chants his songs night after night.

 (translator John Stevens)

-But, and I think this is terribly important, as a current within something larger, not the main show, sometimes magic happens.
-Or, at least, can.
-And, Ikkyu is an example of that magic.
+But, and I think this is terribly important.
+As a current within something larger, not the main show, this tendency to follow a different drummer sometimes allows magic to happen.
+Sometimes.
+And, Ikkyu is an example of that magic when it does happen.

-Me, I find it terribly important to note how later in his life he was elected abbot of Daitokuji, and was critically important in preserving the monastery during some very hard, hard times.
+Me, I find it terribly important to note how later in his life he was elected abbot of Daitokuji.
+And that he was critically important in preserving the monastery during some very hard, hard times.